 The School of Social Work abides by the Americans with Disabilities Act of 1990 as amended.
-Students who have disabilities that can potentially impact their academic performance may request special accommodations by contacting the SDSU Student Ability Success Center (SASC).
-Students who suspect they may have a disability should contact SASC and request an informational session with an SASC counselor.
+Students who have disabilities that can potentially impact their academic performance may request special accommodations by contacting the SDSU Student Disability Services.
+Students who suspect they may have a disability should contact Student Disability Services and request an informational session with a counselor.
 If the counselor agrees that the student's concerns may reflect a disability, the counselor will refer the student for an evaluation.

-If you are a student with a disability and believe you will need accommodations for any or all of your classes, it is your responsibility to contact SASC at (619) 594-6473; sascinfo@sdsu.edu.
-To avoid any delay in the receipt of your accommodations, you should contact SASC as soon as possible.
-Please note that accommodations are not retroactive, and that accommodations based upon disability cannot be provided until you have presented your instructor with an accommodation letter from SASC.
+If you are a student with a disability and believe you will need accommodations for any or all of your classes, it is your responsibility to contact Student Disability Services at (619) 594-6473; sds@sdsu.edu.
+To avoid any delay in the receipt of your accommodations, you should contact Student Disability Services as soon as possible.
+Please note that accommodations are not retroactive, and that accommodations based upon disability cannot be provided until you have presented your instructor with an accommodation letter from Student Disability Services.

-If an SASC evaluation determines that a student has a disability and is eligible for academic accommodations (e.g., extended time for taking exams), it is the student's responsibility to inform instructors and provide the necessary documentation from SASC for appropriate academic accommodations.
-Please note that the Graduate Advisor is available to expedite a student's referral to SASC.
-Please refer to the SDSU Student Ability Success Center website at http://go.sdsu.edu/student\affairs/sds/ for additional information.
+If a Student Disability Services evaluation determines that a student has a disability and is eligible for academic accommodations (e.g., extended time for taking exams), it is the student's responsibility to inform instructors and provide the necessary documentation from Student Disability Services for appropriate academic accommodations.
+Please refer to the SDSU Student Disability Services website at http://go.sdsu.edu/student\affairs/sds/ for additional information.